adamski10/card_game_PDA/testing_task_1.md

   def checkforAce(card)
-    if card.value = 1 # unknown method .value; single '=' is assingment operator not comparison operator, '==' should be used instead return true
+    if card.value = 1 #  single '=' is assingment operator not comparison operator, '==' should be used instead
+      return true
     else
       return false